 - Mobile Pantry in food desert areas

-- School Market Program serving as a safe enviorment for food distribution
+- School Market Program serves as a safe environment for food distribution

 2) 412 Food Rescue, Inc.